 Depending on our outlook on life age will make us kinder with the increasing ability to empathize with people.
 When we see the light, we get a glimpse of God’s profound grace saving us from the certain fate of self-destruction.
 When we understand that God is not here to condemn us but to save us, our experience becomes our crown and glory and it makes us insightful and merciful; and as we plunge into life with all its ups and downs, our relationship with God and people grows richer and deeper.

-Unfortunately, age comes with nasty side-effects.
+Unfortunately, age comes with bad side-effects.
 God eliminates those once we proceed to the other side of heaven.
-God’s Son has been on both sides of Heaven.
-He walked the dusty deserts of the Middle East, developed friendships, encountered enemies, suffered betrayal, and traversed the valley of the shadow of death.
-He is with us every step of the way until we reach the other side.
+God’s Son has been on both sides of heaven and so He is well able to maneuver us through the wilderness of life.
+Jesus walked the dusty deserts of the Middle East, developed friendships, made enemies, suffered betrayal, and traversed the valley of the shadow of death.
+He understands where we come from and is with us every step of the way, until we reach the other side.

 In the end we can say with Jesus: “We’ve seen both sides”.
 And nobody can take this crown of experience away from us.